-- 1. The person responsible for dealing with any complaint about the service that we provide is: Dr J M Geaney, the practice Proprietor.
-Address Wedgwood House Dental Practice, 100 Bury Street, Stowmarket, Suffolk, IP14 1HF.
-Alternatively, write to ill.geaney@nhs.net - 2.
+- The person responsible for dealing with any complaint about the service that we provide is: Dr J M Geaney, the practice Proprietor.
+Address - Wedgwood House Dental Practice, 100 Bury Street, Stowmarket, Suffolk, IP14 1HF.
+Alternatively, write to jill.geaney@nhs.net - 2.
 If a patient complains by telephone or in person, we will listen to their complaint and offer to refer him or her to the Proprietor immediately.
 If the Proprietor is not available at the time, then the patient will be told when they will be able to talk to them and arrangements will be made for this to happen. - 3.
 If an oral complaint, then the member of staff will make a written record of your complaint and provide the patient with a copy as well as passing it on to the Proprietor.
-If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it. - Note that Oral complaints and comments/suggestions that do not require investigation are not to be included in the formal KO41(b) annual return to NHS England. - 4.
+If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it. - 4.
 If the patient complains in writing or by e-mail it will be passed on immediately to the Proprietor.
 If another person complains on behalf of a person, then the validity of the complaint may be checked before passing on to the Proprietor the complaint will be recorded immediately.